shopware/docs/guides/hosting/installation-updates/cluster-setup.md

 Besides the S3 bucket, it is also necessary to create certain directories for the app servers as shared filesystem.

-For more information, refer to the [Storage and caches](./composer#storage-and-caches) section of this guide.

 ## Shopware updates + security

 To update your project, we always recommend using a staging environment.
 However, updates for a project should only be obtained if there are critical problems with the system or if essential features have been provided by Shopware.